nikku/didi/README.md

 #### `type(token, Constructor)`

-`Constructor` will be called with `new` operator to produce the instance.
+`Constructor` will be called with `new` operator to produce the instance:

 ```js
 const module = {